-The HGI Board is currently running an open competition for new Board members to expand its expertise.
+The HGI Board is looking for new Board members to expand its expertise.

-All posts are voluntary unpaid positions, and represent a donation of time to the Institute on the part of the Board member – for which we are extremely grateful.
-The Board holds its meetings every two months in the evening via Skype, and members are occassionally recruited to sub-committees to work on specific projects.
+The Board holds its meetings every two months in the evening via Zoom, and members are occassionally recruited to sub-committees to work on specific projects.
+All posts are voluntary and represent a donation of time to the Institute on the part of the Board member – for which we are extremely grateful.

 For more detailed information on Board Member responsibilities and our recruitment policy, view the HGI Board Terms of Reference and Board Structure and Governance, Recruitment and Training of Directors.

 There are other HGI committees that also need volunteer members, so if you have time and would like to help the HGi in its work, please do get in touch.

 If you would like to apply – or would like to nominate someone who would be interested in helping the HGI Board in its work – please contact the Recruitment Sub Committee via [email protected], including your name and contact details, a brief resume of your experience and reasons for wanting to apply.
 The Committee will review all applications in accordance with our Recruitment Policy.

 We look forward to hearing from anyone who would like to help.
 Thank you.

 Explore our articles and interviews